The Regulatory Burden

 Manage Compliance and Risk with Confidence and Ease

 Through automation, you can connect your existing tools and streamline workflows to reduce those time-consuming manual tasks.
-The ROAR Platform handles much of your risk and compliance tasks for you so you can build your risk management program faster and achieve your risk management objectives with ease.
+ZenGRC handles much of your risk and compliance tasks for you so you can build your risk management program faster and achieve your risk management objectives with ease.

 Tame complexity by using automatically generated mappings that enable a single control to share evidence requirements across numerous frameworks, saving you time and resources that can be dedicated to mission-critical tasks that grow the business.